gerwitz/hgc-v12/src/history/events/199x/1995-hermann-marketing.md

 I worked there almost every moment I wasn’t in class during business hours; I arranged my class schedule to optimize.
 Apple Partners let me continue my work with them on weekends and I worked in the computer labs in the evenings.
 I wore a tie to Hermann Marketing on Monday through Thursday.

-In 1996 I would join the programming team full-time.[^VMS] I quit Apple Partners and the lab work at SLU, and prioritized work over classes by taking as many evening classes as I could.
+At the start of 1996 I would join the programming team full-time.[^VMS] I quit Apple Partners and the lab work at SLU, and prioritized work over classes by taking as many evening classes as I could.

 [^VMS]: We worked in IDML on VMS.
 It was slightly more modern than COBOL, maybe, but more obscure.